inlab-geo/cofi-resources/docs/parameter_estimation/introduction.md

 # Parameter Estimation

-Given data that can have a random compontent paramrter estimation seeks to infer the paramrters of the underlying setting that explains these data.
+Given data that can have a random compontent parameter estimation seeks to infer the paramrters of the underlying setting that explains these data.